yncu-2210e25fb88d03f829aba602d59e6132d2/yncu-takehome-app/README.md

 - We're using this stack for the majority of our future applications now.
 - We're using this stack for the commercial loan origination software (CLOS) which you'll be working on.
+- We're using this stack for the internal tools software (YNCU Tools) which you'll be working on.
 - These are all modern technologies used in modern fullstack development.
-Even just having these under your belt is vital.
 - Our applications have 1,000s to 100,000s of lines of code.
 This stack helps us scale and handle this.

 # 3. Working Together